Day 271

 image

 Day 271.
 After a nice break, Justin was back in clinic yesterday for IV chemotherapy and a physical therapy evaluation.
-Although GREAT strides have been made in Justins’s overall improved strength since the leukemia diagnosis and subsequent bone damage to his feet (initially Justin lost his ability to walk for 3-4 weeks), Justin will soon start eight weeks of P.T. to address some lingering concerns involving left leg weakness, improper balance and foot pain.
+Although strides have been made in Justins’s overall improved strength since the leukemia diagnosis.
+Justin will soon start eight weeks of P.T. to address some lingering concerns involving left leg weakness, improper balance and foot pain.
 Yesterday also marked the beginning of another cycle of many at-home oral chemotherapy medications.

 Remember the former things of old: for I am God, and there is none else; I am God, and there is none like me, Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all my pleasure: (Isaiah 46:9-10)

-Why does God sometimes bring partial physical healing?
+Why does God sometimes give partial healing?
 Why does He sometimes bring complete physical healing?
 Why does he sometimes bring no physical healing at all?

 I don’t think we would ever ascribe our concept of “fair” to any circumstances involving cancer.
 But, at the same time, who are we to say it is “unfair”?

 So what if we stopped thinking in terms of our human concept of “fairness”?
 I don’t have much toleration for my boys saying, “it’s not fair!”
 Because who are we to decide what is fair and what is not?
-And to take it a step further, who are we to define what is “fair” then expect the God of the Universe to adhere to our common perceptions?
+And to take it a step further, who are we to define what is “fair” then expect the God of the Universe to adhere to it?

 The passage that Nicky is studying goes on to say: